Intimism (album): Background

 In 2021, Wire described the album saying: "It's very fucking fragile.
 It's got some very off-kilter modern jazz and some C-86 indie vibes to it".
 The Quietus also commented on the album's influences, also noting the jazz influence (specifically on tracks "Migraine No.1" and "Migraine No.2"), and describing the rest of the album as "anthemic FM rock, arena indie and Americana in its songwriting".

 Release

 The album's release was preceded by two singles, "Contact Sheets" and "Keeper of the Flame", the latter being available as a free download from Bandcamp.

-The album has never been released on a physical format, this was a conscious decision by Wire, saying it "might have been nice for vanity's sake" but decided against it, to keep the album "as me as me can be. [...]
+At the time of release, the album was not available on a physical format, this was a conscious decision by Wire, saying it "might have been nice for vanity's sake" but decided against it, to keep the album "as me as me can be. [...]
 I don't want the rigmarole of pretending this album is something that it's not."
+Despite this, in February 2026, Record Store Day UK announced that the album would be released on limited edition coloured vinyl, as part of a series of fifteen Record Store Day releases with '£1 from every unit sold to raise money for children affected by conflict', in partnership with War Child.
+It will be available on the 18th April 2026, in line with Record Store Day.

 The album cover, a polaroid selfie, was taken by Wire when he was a second year undergraduate at Swansea University in the late 1980s.